jhvanderschee/hugocodex/content/en/posts/awesome-cms-for-hugo.md

 date: 2025-12-23
 ---

 So you have a Hugo website but you have no CMS?
 [Check out Sitepins.](https://sitepins.com/) Take it from somebody who created [a CMS for Hugo](https://cms.usecue.com) himself: it is good.
 A very smooth interface (using React).
 Easy on the eyes... full-featured... and best of all: check that [pricing page](https://sitepins.com/pricing).
 No way I can (or want to) compete with that!
-I am sure that once this goes out of beta the price will go up, so make sure you grab yourself on of those amazing deals on this awesome product.
+I am sure that once this goes out of beta the price will go up, so make sure you grab yourself on of those amazing deals on this awesome product. (click the image below)

 [![](/uploads/sitepins.png)](https://sitepins.com/)